A1uCard8/SandlinesScraper/README.md

 - MongoDB Database: https://cloud.mongodb.com/v2/673cee9dc464e07dbea515ea#/overview
 - APIs Used: Praw, Reddit
 - Methods of Analysis: Keywords, Sentiment Analysis
 - API vs HTML web scraping?
+(API access to the website data is far more scalable and adaptable)(My understanding is that HTML web scraping is for one time analysis and not concurrent live scraping)

 Reddit: